millerlp/Thermocouple_datalogger_2/README.md

 The thermocouple "miniature" connectors will need to be sourced from a specialized vendor.
-The board is designed around Omega Engineering's PCC-SMP-V connectors, which come in a minimum size batch of 5, so you'll need to batches to get 8.
+The board is designed around Omega Engineering's PCC-SMP-V connectors, which come in a minimum size batch of 5, so you'll need two batches to get 8.
 If you don't forsee needing to ever unplug a thermocouple, you could solder the leads directly the board, forgoing the Omega connector.